RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     - slot{"onboarding": true}
     <B> And have you built a contextual assistant or a bot before?
 <U> nah
     <B> Alright, I'll briefly explain the components that make up Rasa then.
 Rasa Open Source is a machine learning framework for automated text and voice-based conversations.
 Rasa X is a tool that helps you build, improve, and deploy AI Assistants that are powered by the Rasa Open Source framework.
-Would you like to know more about Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> lets talk about rasa [x](product)
     <B> Rasa X is a toolset used to improve contextual assistants built using Rasa Open Source by helping you turn real user conversations into training data.
 Rasa X includes a user interface and a REST API.
-Would you also like me to explain NLU and Core?
+    <B> Would you also like me to explain NLU and Core?
 <U> no
     <B> You can click here if you want to go to the next step to try out Rasa Open Source.
 ## new to rasa/bots, explain nlu